The Butler County Donut Trail: An Accessible Family Adventure

 Accessible Stops on the Donut Trail

-One of the coolest things about the Donut Trail is that some of the bakeries have verified accessibility details through Wheel the World.
+One of the coolest things about the Donut Trail is that some of the shops have verified accessibility details through Wheel the World.
 That means you can check the listings before you go and know if things like step-free entry, parking, or restrooms are going to work for you.

 Here are some of those accessibility verified stops along the way: